ninabarzh/ipa/content/en/docs/take-back-power/what.md

   - Look at installed profiles (iPhone: Settings > General > VPN & Device Management)

 - Accessories
-  - Smartwatches, wireless earbuds, USB keys—some can store data or even track
+  - Smartwatches, wireless earbuds, USB keys, some can store data or even track

 If anything looks odd: Write it down, screenshot what you can, and move on to checking accounts.
-Don’t uninstall or wipe yet—some of this might be useful later.
+Don’t uninstall or wipe yet, some of this might be useful later.

 ## Accounts: recovery options, alerts, and shared access